mattwarren/mattwarren.github.io/_posts/2016-08-16-Preventing-dotNET-Garbage-Collections-with-the-TryStartNoGCRegion-API.md

 The size of segments allocated by the garbage collector is implementation-specific and is subject to change at any time, including in periodic updates. **Your app should never make assumptions about or depend on a particular segment size**, nor should it attempt to configure the amount of memory available for segment allocations.

 **Excellent, that's very helpful!?**

+**So let me get this straight, to prevent `TryStartNoGCRegion` from throwing an exception, we have to pass in a `totalSize` value that isn't larger than the size of an ephemeral segment, but we're not allowed to know the actual value of an ephemeral segment, in-case we assume too much!!**

 So where does that leave us?